dselman/docgen/README.md

 # Document Generation using Accord Project Templates

-This project illustrates the power of using the Accord Project template stack for *type safe* document generation.
+This project illustrates the power of using the Accord Project template stack for **type safe** document generation.

-> By *type safe* we mean that any errors in the conditional logic of a template are detected during authoring time, ensuring that there cannot be runtime errors during template evaluation.
+> By **type safe** we mean that all variables referenced by the template are correct and that any errors in the conditional logic of a template are detected during authoring time, ensuring that there cannot be runtime errors during template evaluation.

 ## Use Case